gogromat/selectoid/README.md

 Inspiration
 ---
 Selectoid was inspired by Google Translator's Select Box.
-Google's Select Box is a great example on how beautiful HTML/forn elements can be/become.

-And yes, Selectoid is more light-weight than the Google's Select Box, (at least now), and it utilizes CSS3 (media queries, transitions), lists/divs instead of tables.
+Also Selectoid is using CSS3 (media queries, transitions), lists/divs instead of tables.

 Screenshot
 ---